Death

 The Process of Lowering the High-Pressure

-They admitted me and put this lumbar drain in my back.
+They admitted me and put a lumbar drain in my back.
 Before I could get the shunt, they had to empty the excess fluid (CSF drainage) from me.
 I was in the Neuro ICU.

 The nurses were so fun, mostly because I was the only patient not comatose.
 A bright spot in this mostly dark memory.
 They eventually put me under anesthesia for the second time in my life, and they placed the VP shunt.